strimzi/strimzi.github.io/_posts/2023-10-31-kafka-consumer-client-essentials.md

 `RetriableException`: This type of error is thrown for any exception that implements the `RetriableException` interface, as provided by the Kafka client library.

-`OffsetOutOfRangeException`: This error is thrown when the consumer attempts to seek to an invalid offset for a partition, typically when the offset is outside the valid range of offsets for that partition.
+`OffsetOutOfRangeException`: This error is thrown when the consumer attempts to seek to an invalid offset for a partition, typically when the offset is outside the valid range of offsets for that partition, and auto-reset policy is not enabled.
 To recover, the consumer seeks to the end of the partition to commit the offset synchronously (`commitSync`).
+If auto-reset policy is enabled, the consumer seeks to the start or end of the partition depending on the setting.

-`NoOffsetForPartitionException`: This error is thrown when there is no committed offset for a partition, and auto-reset policy is not enabled, or the requested offset is invalid.
+`NoOffsetForPartitionException`: This error is thrown when there is no committed offset for a partition or the requested offset is invalid, and auto-reset policy is not enabled.
 To recover, the consumer seeks to the end of the partition to commit the offset synchronously (`commitSync`).
+If auto-reset policy is enabled, the consumer seeks to the start or end of the partition depending on the setting.

 `RebalanceInProgressException`: This error is thrown during a consumer group rebalance when partitions are being assigned.
 Offset commits cannot be completed when the consumer is undergoing a rebalance.
 The consumer can wait for the rebalance to complete and then continue processing.